|Printers Used With BCSS||Home Previous Top Next|

 A thermal printer uses thermal heat to apply ink to paper.
 Printing is silent.
 Copies of the receipt may be printed by reprinting the sale.

 A cash drawer and receipt printer emulate a cash register.
 A cash drawer can be connected to a receipt printer.
 When a receipt is printed, the cash drawer opens.
-(The POS-X drawer may be connected directly to the PC for operation without a receipt printer.)
+(The POS-X drawer may be connected directly to the PC allowing the drawer to be opened with a key press.)

 BCSS has not been configured to work with the following printers, but clients have reported using these printers (with varying degrees of success: